What are the different types of usability testing methods?

 Unmoderated vs. moderated research: What's the difference?

-At a high level, the difference between 'moderated' and 'unmoderated' is whether a researcher (the moderator) oversees the test or the test participant is left to carry out the task without any real-time supervision.
+At a high level, the difference between moderated and unmoderated is whether a researcher (the moderator) oversees the test or the test participant is left to carry out the task without any real-time supervision.

-We know what you're thinking.
-Customers often ask us if moderated usability testing is better than unmoderated testing and vice versa.
+Of course, people often ask if moderated usability testing is better than unmoderated testing and vice versa.
+The truth is that both forms of testing are valuable in different contexts.

 Moderated usability testing